 When this is added, the backbone of the entity (as defined in the ent file) will be bent as the entity moves along.
 It is meant to be used by things like fishes, etc to get more natural like movement, but can of course be used for whatever.
-The BackboneTail component needs to be setup loading up the bones that make up the tail and how much influence they have on each other.
-This can be done manually through the Setup() method, or by reading the variables in the .ent file using the LoadFromVariables() method.
+Note that all setup should be done in the ent file, and have the component load the type variables.